 Investment in the People's Republic of China ("China").
 China is an emerging market, and as a result, investments in securities of companies organized and listed in China may be subject to liquidity constraints and significantly higher volatility, from time to time, than investments in securities of more developed markets.
 China may be subject to considerable government intervention and varying degrees of economic, political and social instability.
 These factors may result in, among other things, a greater risk of stock market, interest rate, and currency fluctuations, as well as inflation.
 Accounting, auditing and financial reporting standards in China are different from U.S. standards and, therefore, disclosure of certain material information may not be made, may be less available, or may be less reliable.
 It may also be difficult or impossible for the Fund to obtain or enforce a judgment in a Chinese court.
 In addition, periodically there may be restrictions on investments in Chinese companies.
 For example, on November 12, 2020, the President of the United States signed an Executive Order (the "November 2020 Executive Order") prohibiting U.S. persons from purchasing or investing in publicly-traded securities of companies identified by the U.S. Government as "Communist Chinese military companies" or in instruments that are derivative of, or are designed to provide investment exposure to, those companies.
-In addition, on August 9, 2023, the President of the United States signed an Executive Order (the "August 2023 Executive Order" and, together with the November 2020 Executive Order, the "Executive Orders") directing the U.S. Department of the Treasury (the "Treasury") to promulgate regulations requiring notification of, or restricting, investments in China in certain categories of national security technologies, including semiconductors and microelectronics, quantum information, and certain artificial intelligence technologies.
-On Otober 28, 2024, the Treasury released a final rule implementing the China-focu
+In addition, on August 9, 2023, the President of the United States signed an Executive Order, the "Executive Orders") directing the U.S. Department of the Treasury (the "Treasury") to promulgate regulations information, and certain artificial intelligence technologies.
+On Otober 28, 2024, the Treasury released a final rule implementing the China-focused outbound investment program introduced by the August 2023 Executive Order.